futurice/backend-best-practices/README.md

 Never store passwords in reversible encrypted form, unless absolutely required by the application / system.
 Here is a good article about what and what not to do: https://crackstation.net/hashing-security.htm

-If you do need to be able to obtain plaintext passwords from the database, here are some suggestions that you can follow:
+If you do need to be able to obtain plaintext passwords from the database, here are some suggestions to follow.

 If passwords won't be converted back to plaintext often (e.g. special procedure is required), keep decryption keys away from the application that accesses the database regularly.

-If passwords still need to be regularly decrypted, separate the decryption functionality from the main application as much as possible - e.g. separate server accepts requests to decrypt a password, but enforces higher level of control - throttling, authorization, etc.
+If passwords still need to be regularly decrypted, separate the decryption functionality from the main application as much as possible—e.g. a separate server accepts requests to decrypt a password, but enforces a higher level of control, like throttling, authorization, etc.

-Whenever possible (it should be possible in great majority of cases), store passwords using a good one-way hash with good random salt.
-And, no, SHA1 is not a good choice for a hashing function in this context.
+Whenever possible (it should be in a great majority of cases), store passwords using a good one-way hash with a good random salt.
+And, no, SHA-1 is not a good choice for a hashing function in this context.
 Hash functions that are designed with passwords in mind are deliberately slower, which makes offline brute-force attacks more time consuming, hence less feasible.
-See this post: http://security.stackexchange.com/questions/211/how-to-securely-hash-passwords/31846#31846
+See this post for more details: http://security.stackexchange.com/questions/211/how-to-securely-hash-passwords/31846#31846

 ## Audit Log

-For applications handling sensitive data, especially where certain users are allowed relatively wide access or control, it's good to maintain some kind of audit logging - storing a sequence of actions / events that took place in the system, together with the event/source originator (user, automation job, etc).
+For applications handling sensitive data, especially where certain users are allowed a relatively wide access or control, it's good to maintain some kind of audit logging—storing a sequence of actions / events that took place in the system, together with the event/source originator (user, automation job, etc).
 This can be, e.g:

     2012-09-13 03:00:05 Job "daily_job" performed action "delete old items".
     2012-09-13 12:47:23 User "admin_user" performed action "delete item 123".